-Unfinished work, sketches or other non-final images should not be added as a primary image but as an additional image as described above.
+Unfinished studies or other non-final images of completed works should not be added as Primary Images but as additional images.
 Indications that artwork is unfinished include sketches, artwork presented on lined paper, or partially rendered works.
 Unfinished works will be evaluated on a case-by-case basis and may be removed.

-Duplicate images or multiple images showing only minor variations will be removed at our discretion.
+Duplicate images will be removed at our discretion.

 (Terms with initial capitalization but not defined in these Image Guidelines can be found in the Artrepreneur Terms of Service.)